marilynpesantez/sales-analysis-1/README.md

 # Assumptions and Caveats:

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
+Throughout the analysis, several assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Assumption 1 (ex: records where InvoiceNo began with 'A' and "StockCode' equaled 'B' were assumed to be bad debt adjustments, these were excluded from the analysis).

-* Assumption 2 (ex: records where where Quantity is greater than zero and UnitPrice equals 0 did not contribute to sales revenue, these were excluded from the analysis).
+* Caveat 1: Records with order_date = 0000-00-00 were excluded from all time-based analyses to avoid skewed trends and inaccurate date aggregations.

+* Caveat 2: Records with birthdate = 0000-00-00 were excluded from customer-level demographic analysis, as valid age data was not available..

+* Assumption 1: Fields such as order recency and customer age were calculated based on the most recent valid order_date.
+It is assumed that no additional data is available beyond that final recorded transaction in January of 2014.